rpi-scales/dapp2provo/README.md

 - ```npm install --save node-fetch```

 # Dependencies:
-- Ensure eo4j Server installed somewhere on your system for running the graph server (https://neo4j.com/download-center/#community).
-This version was created with v4.0.1
+- Ensure Neo4j Server installed somewhere on your system for running the graph server (https://neo4j.com/download-center/#community).
 - Make sure when you create your Neo4j password, you update it in config>default.js

 # Run: